mirage-xyz/mirage-docs/pages/gaming/unreal-sdk/getting-started/before-you-start.md

 ## Components interaction

-AnkrSDK enables interacting with the blockchain for the latest Unreal Engine 5+.
+Mirage SDK enables interacting with the blockchain for the latest Unreal Engine 5+.

 The interaction components are the following:

 * Frontend: Unreal Engine 5+
 * Backend:
   * Unreal Engine uses Ankr API to interact with the blockchain.
-  * Ankr handles the Unreal Engine to blockchain communication.
+  * Mirage handles the Unreal Engine to blockchain communication.

 ## SDK's functionality